 In total, I was in Costa Rica for 20 days and I spent 424,660 colones or $849.32 USD.
-(The exchange rate is about $1 USD = 500 colones).
+(The exchange rate was about $1 USD = 500 CRC).
 That works out to be an average of $42.46 USD per day.
 So, like in Panama, I went over my budget.
 However, I often set my budgets low simply as motivation not to spend a lot of money.
 There are many reasons why I went over my budget, but let me break down my expenses first:

 Moreover, I took a lot of taxis, because sometimes they were the fastest and most convenient way to go — but they were certainly not the cheapest.
 I overspent on food simply because I did eat a lot of nice seafood dinners on the coast as well as have some Western meals.
-Also, in many touristy areas a cheap meal can still cost 4,000 colones ($6 USD).
+Also, in many touristy areas, a cheap meal can still cost 4,000 CRC ($6 USD).